Skip to main content

 The trading allowance allows you to deduct up to £1,000 from your trading, casual and miscellaneous income instead of your business expenses.
 It is explained in more detail on our Trading allowance page.

 If you have multiple trades, then you can only use the trading allowance once.
 The maximum you can claim in total across all your businesses and any other casual or miscellaneous income is £1,000, but you can decide where to allocate it.
-This is illustrated in the example of Jay on our Trading allowance page.
+This is illustrated in the examples of Reece and Jay on our Trading allowance page.

 Losses